 However, if your cat doesn’t come home as usual, it can bring on a sense of anxiety making you fear that the worst has happened.

-Once your cat finally reappears and looks a little disheveled, it’s time to think about how to prevent your cat from evading you again.
+Once your cat finally reappears and looks a little disheveled, it is.
+That is the time to think about how to prevent your cat from evading you again.

 How To Care For Your Cat When It Returns Home